 With Bomgar, remote support, chat support, unattended remote access, online meetings, mobile device support, vendor access management and all the supported platforms are all included in the core product at no additional charge.

-GoToAssist Corporate has an API and integrates with Salesforce.com.
-GoToAssist also has an API, and customers may add the GoToAssist Service Desk or GoToAssist Monitoring modules for a monthly fee.
+GoToAssist has an API, and customers may add the GoToAssist Service Desk or GoToAssist Monitoring modules for a monthly fee.
+The Corporate version has an API and integrates with Salesforce.com.

 But most enterprise support organizations already have service desk, ITSM, and CRM solutions in place.
 That’s why Bomgar integrates with a number of the leading systems management, service desk, and CRM tools.